 Kilobits Per Second (Kbps) to Mebibytes Per Second (MiB/s) Converter

-Type a value into the Kilobits Per Second (Kbps) field to convert to Mebibytes Per Second (MiB/s).
+Type your transfer speed in the input field to find Mebibytes Per Second (MiB/s) equivalent of your Kilobit Per Second (Kbps) value.
 1 Kbps = 0.00011920929 MiB/s, covering both bit-based and byte-based transfer rate units.

 Convert Kilobits Per Second to Mebibytes Per Second